cognisant/Docs.DevelopmentProcess/README.md

 - The working change has been demonstrated to the rest of the team.
 - The automated TeamCity build for the project is succeeding.
 - A pull request has been submitted to the appropriate repository and reviewed by at least one other member of the team.
-- Any required configuration or process changes have been made in Octopus Deploy, so that the change could be deployed with no additional work.
+- Any required configuration or process changes have been made in Octopus Deploy so that the change could be deployed with no additional work.

 #### Demos